 When people with hearing loss do communicate, their inability to understand the entire conversation can lead to miscommunications that cause stress and anxiety.
 Those who choose hearing aids get the benefit of amplified sound that makes communication much more natural.
 They find that they no longer have to shy away from social gatherings or feel the stress of something as normal to our everyday lives as talking to a cashier or waitress.

-A tremendous body of research shows that people with hearing loss experience shame, frustration, fatigue and emotional distress.
-Because they struggle with everyday conversations, especially over the telephone, they find themselves pulling further and further away from their loved ones and no longer feel connected.
-Mental health issues related to hearing loss build up, with one problem leading to another until the feelings become overwhelming.
-Stress and frustration lead to a lack of sleep that causes exhaustion, which in turn can lead to stress and irritably that affects everyone.
+A tremendous body of research shows that people with hearing loss report frustration, fatigue, and emotional distress.
+Because they struggle with everyday conversations, they isolate themselves.
+Mental health issues related to hearing loss can build up, with one problem leading to another until the feelings become overwhelming.
+Stress and frustration lead to a lack of sleep that causes exhaustion.
+This in turn can lead to stress and irritability that affects everyone.
 This multiplicative effect can then turn into a severe depression and a complete disconnection from loved ones.

-It is important to remember, however, that hearing aids address the root of the problem and thus can stop this snowball effect from even starting.
+It is important to remember, however, that hearing aids address the root of the problem.
+It can stop this snowball effect from even starting.
 Once people adjust to using their hearing aids, they can better understand conversations and communicate better.
 This can help eliminate the stress and anxiety that leads to more severe emotional distress.

 People who care about those with hearing loss experience their own stress and anxiety, but this is primarily due to communication problems.
 While someone with hearing loss may feel that people just don’t feel like dealing them anymore, quite the opposite is usually the case.
 When people with hearing loss start to remove themselves from family gatherings, dinner conversations, or just general interactions, those around them may also start to feel disconnected from what had been a good relationship.

-This can be particularly hard on children, who find themselves wondering why a family member slowly pulls further and further away from the relationship.
-Miscommunications can lead to confusion and stress, for example from missed gatherings because someone with hearing loss misheard the date or time.
+This can be particularly hard on children.
+Miscommunications can lead to confusion and stress.
 Loved ones also experience stress because see the stress and frustration building in someone they truly care about.
-The good news is that much of this emotional stress can be relieved for friends and family members when people get hearing aids.
+The good news is that much of this emotional stress can be relieved with hearing aids.
 Once communication improves, so do relationships.